-- Tighten the (B) clamp metal as indicated in the illustration. - After the testing of drain piping is finished, attach the drain sealing pad (large) supplied with the unit over the uncovered part of the drain socket (= between drain hose and unit body). - Insulate the complete drain piping inside the building (field supply). - If the drain hose cannot be sufficiently set on a slope, fit the hose with drain raising piping (field supply).
+- After the testing of drain piping is finished, attach the drain sealing pad (large) supplied with the unit over the uncovered part of the drain socket (= between drain hose and unit body). - Insulate the complete drain piping inside the building (field supply). - If the drain hose cannot be sufficiently set on a slope, fit the hose with drain raising piping (field supply).

-B Clamp metal J Sealing pad (large) B Clamp metal Drain socket A Drain hose A Drain hose
+Drain socket B Clamp metal J Sealing pad (large) B Clamp metal Drain socket A Drain piping (field supply) A Drain hose